PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 ### Gradle

 You also need to [install Gradle](https://gradle.org/install/) to build *Fast-RTPS-Gen*.
 We recommend you install Gradle via [sdkman](https://sdkman.io).

 :::warning
-Do not install Gradle version greater or equal to 7.
-Recommended version is 6.3.
+Do not install Gradle version 7 or higher.
+The recommended version is 6.3.
 :::

 ### Foonathan memory